 User Stories

 What is it?
-A brief description of the value that a product provides to the user (in the format "As a [user role], I want [action] so that [benefit]").
+A brief description of the value that the product provides to the user (in the format “As a [user role], I want [action] so that [benefit]”).
 This concise format allows for describing both general tasks of the product and small features.
 Such stories are often used not only by designers but also by managers and product owners.

 Examples of User Stories